 We’ll wrap up by answering the most common questions we get from travelers who want to spend 20 days in the Philippines:

-The best thing is to build an itinerary to your taste by choosing destinations that sound good for the activities they offer, since we’re not all the same.
+The best approach is to build an itinerary around your own preferences by choosing destinations that appeal to you based on the activities they offer, as not everyone travels the same way.
 That said, we think a very varied route you might like for a first trip is Siargao–Malapascua–Coron–El Nido–Port Barton.

-It totally depends on the type of hotels you choose, whether you dive or not, restaurants… That said, not counting international flights, you could estimate about $60-70 per day.
+It really depends on the type of hotels you choose, whether you go diving or not, where you eat, and so on.
+That said, not counting international flights, you can budget around $60–70 per day.

-How many places to visit on a 20-day trip to the Philippines?
+How many places should you visit on a 20-day trip to the Philippines?

-In our opinion, no more than 5 and reasonably well connected.
-If you want to visit somewhere more remote, we wouldn’t include more than 4.
-It’s important to consider that roughly every time you change destination, it’s 1 “lost” travel day.
+In our opinion, no more than five, and they should be reasonably well connected.
+If you want to visit a more remote destination, we wouldn’t include more than four.
+It’s important to consider that almost every time you change destination, it’s one “lost” travel day.

 Are 20 days enough in the Philippines?

-From our experience, 20 days is an ideal amount for a first approach to the Philippines.
-Obviously, if you could stay much longer, even better, but with 20 days you’ll enjoy a lot without feeling too rushed and you’ll feel you’ve made the most of that (possibly long) international flight you had to take.
+From our experience, 20 days is an ideal amount of time for a first trip to the Philippines.
+Obviously, if you can stay much longer, even better, but with 20 days you’ll have an amazing time without feeling too rushed and you’ll feel you’ve made the most of that long international flight.

-Did you like this 20-day self-guided Philippines itinerary?
-Got questions?
+Did you find this independent 20-day Philippines itinerary useful?
+Have any questions?
 Tell us in the comments!

 If you’d like more suggestions, you can read them on the Philippines travel itineraries page.